 Design thinking has already made it to healthcare.
-But, as we all are aware of the sad state of product design and innovation in Healthcare, there are still areas where it remains underused, such as patient transportation, communication gap between doctors and patients, to name just a few.
+But, as we all are aware of the sad state of product design and innovation in Healthcare, there are still areas where it remains underused, such as patient transportation, the communication gap between doctors and patients, to name just a few.
 Here’s one approach that might be useful to you-

 Research and define the problem statement

-If you are dealing in food business, wouldn’t you start talking to the farmers?
+If you are dealing in the food business, wouldn’t you start talking to the farmers?
 So, start with conversations.
 Talk to patients/families about their problems.

 Build customer personas.
 A persona is an imaginary character that embodies your real customer.
 Learn about your user’s lifestyle, their goals, their values, the challenges they face.
-Empathize for your users & their problems.
+Empathize with your users & their problems.

 If you are designing an online appointment experience, you need to involve every single person associated.
 Right from the doctor to the patient.
 Even the receptionist.
 You need to understand their roles and most importantly, where they fit in together.
-Once you understand their pain points, then you’ll be able create the experience for patients who need care.
+Once you understand their pain points, then you’ll be able to create the experience for patients who need care.